 Yo-Kai Watch 3 is the latest installment in the highly underrated Yo-Kai JRPG series.
-The game follows the intertwined stories of series’ main protagonist Nathan Adams, who’s recently moved to the Southern United States city of St. Peanutsburg, and Hailey Anne Thomas, a self-proclaimed nerd who lives further upstate in the city of Springdale.
+The game follows the intertwined stories of the series’ main protagonist Nathan Adams, who’s recently moved to the Southern United States city of St. Peanutsburg, and Hailey Anne Thomas, a self-proclaimed nerd who lives further upstate in the city of Springdale.

 Both characters possess watches that allow them to see, befriend, and summon creatures called Yo-Kai in battle.
 The game features a 3×3 grid battle system and over 600 different Yo-Kai creatures to collect.
 While the Yo-Kai games have never been able to come even close to replicating the success of Pokémon, they’ve always had a lighthearted and bizarre sense of humor that’s reminiscent of Saturday morning cartoons.

 Persona 5 is the most recent entry in the long-running JRPG series developed by Atlus.
-You play as a teenager codenamed Joker whose recent transition to a high school in Tokyo is interrupted when a series of supernatural events begin to unfold.
-As the only one who can combat these evil threats, it’s up to you to recruit allies that can help as you explore alternate realities while also maintaining your day-to-day life.
+You play as a teenager code-named Joker whose recent transition to a high school in Tokyo is interrupted when a series of supernatural events begin to unfold.
+As the only one who can combat these evil threats, it’s up to you to recruit companions that can help as you explore alternate realities while also maintaining your day-to-day life.

-The game grants you a lot of freedom when it comes to deciding how to spend your days, with options ranging from training with party members, getting a part-time job afterschool, and shopping for gifts to give your friends.
+The game grants you a lot of freedom when it comes to deciding how to spend your days, with options ranging from training with party members, getting a part-time job after school, and shopping for gifts to give your friends.
 When it comes to battling, Pokémon fans will appreciate Persona 5’s turn-based combat system, which uses a similar Rock-Paper-Scissors approach for different elemental attacks.